gregorkastner/stochvol/README.md

 * -svlsample_cpp

 ### Features
-* regression, betas
+* -regression, betas
 * -'update' function for svlsample
 * 'update' in Rcpp
-* factorstochvol and update in Rcpp
+* factorstochvol and update in Rcpp or arma
+* prediction using design matrices

 ### Code cleanup
 * -remove unnecessary svlsamplr code